-The Drafter's Aide Certificate is a two to three-quarter program and is designed as an introductory certificate.
-This certificate will not prepare students for employment, but will introduce them to the drafting field.
-The certificate emphasizes The basic principles of drafting and introduces two-dimensional CAD.
+The Drafter's Aide Certificate is a two to three-quarter program and is designed to introduce students to the drafting field.
+This certificate will provide students with the basic knowledge and skills needed to obtain entry level employment as a drafter's aid.
+The certificate emphasizes the basic principles of drafting and introduces two-dimensional CAD.

-Required Cours se Credit
+Required Cour se Credit

 DDF 101 Introduction to Drafting 6

 DDF 102 Size and Shape description 5

 DDF 107 Introduction to CAD 6

 DDF 111 Intermediate CAD 6

-Credit hours ne eded to graduate 23
+Credit hours needed to graduate 23